 Wealth management advisors help financially-wealthy clients build a secure future by offering strategic plans to save and allocate money to achieve a financially-secure retirement.
 The primary steps involved in the wealth management process include:

 The first step in the wealth management process involves establishing financial goals and objectives.
 It is important to have a clear vision for achieving various financial goals relating to education, career, retirement and other personal and business goals.
 A wealth management firm must have a strong understanding of what their client is trying to achieve when making recommendations.
 A client’s goals play a direct role in what type of wealth management plan is offered and how each strategy will play out.

 The second step of the wealth management process is an in-depth evaluation of a client’s current financial assets.
 This may include bank deposits, stocks and bonds, as well as real estate holdings and investment accounts.
 An asset evaluation can help clients better understand where they stand currently and predict where a client could be in the next 5, 10 or 20 years if they follow a specific financial strategy.
 A wealth management advisor may also perform a gap analysis to determine what steps need to be taken to potentially achieve goals.
 Topics such as asset allocation, cash flow management, tax strategies, investment plan options and risk tolerance will be covered.

 3. Process and Analyze Information

-The next stage in the process involves the processing and analyzing of the client’s financial information.
+The next stage in the wealth management process involves the processing and analyzing of the client’s financial information.
 A wealth management advisor will analyze the client’s total investment and wealth situation to understand better what steps need to be taken to reach established objectives.
 This aspect of wealth management is partially based on science and academic research, which helps advisors provide investment advice backed by market data and insights.